IBurn36360/Twitch_Interface/Modules/output.md

             <td><code>$outputLevel</code></td>
             <td>Optional</td>
             <td>int</td>
             <td>The required level of output requred for the output to be parsed.
-Refer to the [debug level configuration](https://github.com/IBurn36360/Twitch_Interface/blob/master/configuration.md#twitch_debuglevels).</td>
+Refer to the <a href="https://github.com/IBurn36360/Twitch_Interface/blob/master/configuration.md#twitch_debuglevels">debug level configuration</a>.</td>
         </tr>
     </tbody>
 </table>